 Short study breaks are the best thing to ask your children to do.
 Every half hour, remind them to move around, even if it is only for a minute or two.
 Lastly, to avoid eyestrain, we can follow the “20/20/20 rule” – every 20 minutes, look at something 20 metres away for 20 seconds.

 Christopher Jones (Doctor of Osteopathy, Australia) is a published author on the treatment of pelvic pain during pregnancy and specialises in the treatment of children.
-For more info, visit his www.chrisjonesosteo.com.au.
+For more information, visit www.chrisjonesosteo.com.au.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.